`hurricaneexposuredata` package be installed. The system currently

 radii, you can run:

-Finally, you can also use the map_counties
+Finally, you can also use the map_counties function to

 plot the closest distance between the storm and each county.
 For this,

-you use the argument metric = "distance"
+you use the argument metric = "distance".
+For example, the

 following call plots county-level distances from the track of Hurricane